Poelkie/optiver-hackdelft-challenge/README.md

 ### Measure Your Performance

-Trading is one thing, but of course you also want to know how you are doing right?
+Trading is one thing, but of course you also want to know how much money you have made or lost, right?
-For that it might be smart to
+For that, it might be smart to track your own profit and loss (PnL), alongside your positions (which is your risk).

-You can use your PnL (profit and loss) to look at how you are doing.
-You can look at your PnL here:
+You can also look at your official PnL here:
 ```insert url here```

 **All of you are trading on the same exchange, which means that you will compete for the same opportunities...**